tudarmstadt-lt/courses/README.md

     ```

 - Find further information on submodules here: https://git-scm.com/book/en/v2/Git-Tools-Submodules
-- **Note, in any place of the hierarchy, type `git remote -v` in order to see the remote path of the current git related commands!**
+- **In any place of the hierarchy, type `git remote -v` in order to see the remote path of the current git related commands!**